Shaba50/Shaba50/README.md

 👋 Hi, I’m Aliyu Yusuf

-I'm a passionate Software Engineer from Kaduna State, Nigeria 🇳🇬.
+I'm a passionate Software Engineer from Kaduna State, Nigeria.
 I love programming and building solutions that make a real impact.

 💻 I specialize in software development and enjoy learning new technologies.
 💞️ I’m looking to collaborate with other developers especially on open-source projects like Wikipedia and similar initiatives.